mikepk/botocore/docs/source/reference/services/servicecatalog.rst

-    Returns a paginated list all of the ``Products`` objects to which the caller has access.
+    Gets information about the products to which the caller has access.

-    The output of this operation can be used as input for other operations, such as  DescribeProductView .